Learn Whether a Roth IRA or a Traditional IRA is Right for You

 With life expectancies increasing, many people are spending decades in retirement.
 While that’s good news, there’s also a vexing side to the equation: You need to make your retirement savings last as long as you do.
 Saving more is the obvious solution.
-Boost your savings with an IRA

-— tax-deferred retirement accounts available to income-earners and their spouses — offer tax advantages that can help you grow your savings.
+Fortunately, individual retirement accounts (IRAs) are tax-deferred retirement accounts available to income-earners and their spouses.
+They offer tax advantages that can help you grow your savings.
 Since earnings in an IRA grow tax-deferred, your money can grow faster than it would in an equivalent taxable account earning the same return.1

 In addition, your contributions and the earnings on them grow tax-deferred until you begin making withdrawals in retirement.
 That saves you money on taxes as your savings grow.
 And when you take distributions in retirement, you may be in a lower tax bracket, so you may owe a smaller amount of tax on your savings.Roth IRA

 If you’re expecting a tax refund, you may already be dreaming of how to spend it.
 Consider investing it in an IRA!
-Last year, about three-quarters of tax filers received a refund, with an average amount of $2,792, according to the IRS.
-Instead of splurging on electronics, travel or entertainment, consider how much more valuable your refund could become if you invested it in an IRA for your retirement (see chart).
-Visit a Rockland Trust branch near you to open, contribute to or review your IRA today.
+Last year, about three-quarters of tax filers received a refund, with an average amount of $2,873, according to the IRS.
+Instead of splurging on electronics, travel or entertainment, consider how much more valuable your refund could become if you invested it in an IRA for your retirement (see chart on previous page).3Visit a Rockland Trust branch near you to open, contribute to or review your IRA today.

 1. Taxes will be due at ordinary income tax rates upon withdrawal from a traditional IRA.
-Premature withdrawals (generally, those made before age 59½) may be subject to a 10 percent tax penalty, too.
+Premature withdrawals (generally, those made before age 59½) may be subject to a 10 percent tax penalty.
 Withdrawals from a Roth IRA are tax-free at retirement if the account holder is at least age 59½ and has held the account for at least five years.
 Premature withdrawals are subject to ordinary income tax and a 10 percent tax penalty.

 3. Rate of return is for illustration only and does not represent the return of any specific investment.
 Your returns will vary.
 Example assumes savings accumulate in a tax-deferred account.
 Taxes will be due at ordinary income tax rates upon withdrawal from a traditional IRA.
 Premature withdrawals (generally, those made before age 59½) may be subject to a 10 percent tax penalty, too.
-Required minimum distributions must begin after age 70½.
+Required minimum distributions must begin at age 72.
 Otherwise a penalty of 50 percent of the amount that should have been withdrawn, but wasn’t, may be imposed.
 Withdrawals from a Roth IRA are tax-free at retirement if the account holder is at least age 59½ and has held the account for at least five years.
 Premature withdrawals are subject to ordinary income tax and a 10 percent tax penalty.